vho-shumani/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - moves the betty file from the /tmp directory to the /tmp/my_first_directory 8-firstdelete - deletes the betty file in the /tmp/my_first_directory directory 9-firstdirdeletion - delete the directory my_first_directory from /tmp directory 10-back - changes the working directory to the previous one.
+11-lists - list all the file in the current directory, parent directory and the /boot directory